Katsuyuki Kawai: Outcome

-Other controversies

-Three-month investigation of political opponent

-In the election of October, 2017, Kawai defeated Ayaka Shiomura by a margin of 20,000 votes.
-Feeling this was too close for comfort, in the summer of 2018, Kawai hired a former police detective to follow Shiomura, hoping to uncover evidence of her financial irregularities or sexual relationships; the detective was engaged for three months.
-The detective testified that his fee of 700,000 yen was paid by Nihon no Yume Sozo Kiko (Organization for Creating a Dream of Japan, Kawai's financial support group), via a consulting firm in Yokohama According to the balance sheet of the financial support group, on July 27 and September 27, 2018, a total of 648,000 was paid to a company in Aioi-cho, Naka-ku, Yokohama.
+Illegal investigation by prosecutors: Some point to "false accusation”

+In the election violation case involving former Minister of Justice Katsuyuki Kawai, the prosecution pursued charges exclusively against Kawai for vote-buying, despite the legal principle that both the giver and recipient of illicit payments are equally culpable under Japan’s Public Offices Election Act.
+As a result, approximately 100 local politicians who allegedly received cash were not prosecuted.

+Kawai’s defense team criticized this approach as an "abuse of prosecutorial discretion" and a violation of the principle of "equality under the law."
+While plea bargaining is not legally permitted in election law violations in Japan, investigative reports by Yomiuri Shimbun in 2023 revealed that prosecutors had allegedly suggested to local politicians during interrogations that they would avoid indictment if they testified against Kawai.

+In May 2024, a Tokyo District Public Prosecutor’s Office investigator reportedly admitted to guiding testimony in a similar case.
+The Japan Federation of Bar Associations (JFBA) stated in August 2023 condemning these prosecutorial practices, arguing that they undermine public confidence in the criminal justice system.
+Additionally, Japan’s judiciary has been noted for its high conviction rate, with the acquittal rate standing at 0.2% in 2023, according to JFBA data.

-Personal
+Personal life

 In media reports following a 2016 incident in which Kawai was accused of power harassment of a secretary, an underclassman from his elementary school told the news media that, "Kawai's nickname was 'Suneo' (arrogant rich boy in Doraemon series).
 He was from a well-to-do family who had a drugstore, and held himself apart from the rest of us.
 Everybody loathed him."

 Kawai attended the Hiroshima Academy Junior and Senior High School, a private Catholic school founded by the Jesuits.
 During the papacy of Pope Benedict XVI (2005-2013), he visited the Vatican a total of six times, requesting a papal visit to Japan.

 When Kawai's mother died in 2005, the funeral and memorial services were held in the Catholic Gion Church in Gion, Asaminami-ku, Hiroshima, with Kawai as the chief mourner.

 When first accused of violating the Public Office Election Law, Kawai denied his guilt, but during questioning on March 23, 2021, he admitted the guilt, saying that "I made this decision in consultation with a priest with whom I have been in contact for over 20 years."